strangerism/SEALs/README.md

 ![template_content](/doc/images/template_content.png)

 This is the agnostic form of the config mod or simply scaffold.
 Files are named with the `default` token and files inside will have tokens.
-This form is used by the CLI `new` command to create ***concrete*** config mod with name of your choice.
+This form is used by the CLI `new` command to create ***concrete*** config mod with names of your choice.

 We will look in detail at each file and what they are used for, before doing use the `-new` to create an `example` group list config